MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 # Output formats for Azure CLI 2.0 commands

-Azure CLI 2.0 uses json as its default output option, but offers a variety of ways for you to format the output of any command.
-Use the `--output` (or `--out` or `-o`) parameter to format the output of the command into one of the output types noted in the below table.
+Azure CLI 2.0 uses json as its default output option, but offers various ways for you to format the output of any command.
+Use the `--output` (or `--out` or `-o`) parameter to format the output of the command into one of the output types noted in the following table.

 --output | Description
 ---------|-------------------------------